kattrali/redcar-rubymotion/readme.md

 ![Method Automcompletion (after)](https://github.com/kattrali/redcar-rubymotion/raw/master/docs/method-autocompletion-after.png)

 ## Configuration Notes

+- The preferred app for searching documentation can be changed via the menu in `Cocoa > Documentation Launcher`.

 - To change which terminal emulator to use, set the `preferred_command_line` property in `project_plugin` preferences.
 I've only ever tried this with iTerm and Terminal, both seem to work fine.